Ethics, policies and best practices

 Following the law

-Reporters are not awarded extra protections under the law; by design, we are afforded the same legal protections as other citizens.
+Reporters are not given special privileges under the law.
 Do not break the law in the course of reporting.

 Independence from the University of Minnesota

-As a fully independent new organization, The Minnesota Daily is able to report on and investigate happenings at the University of Minnesota without fear of influence by the University.
+As a fully independent new organization, The Minnesota Daily is able to report on and investigate the University of Minnesota without fear of influence by the University.

 As students reporting on our University, we may have closer ties to the subject matter we report on than reporters at non-student news organizations.
-This must be taken seriously; though we cannot stop being students at the University, we can ensure that extra steps are taken to ensure independence from what we report on, transparency about our editorial decisions and high-quality, unbiased journalism.
+This must be taken seriously; though we cannot stop being students, we can ensure that extra steps are taken to ensure independence from what we report on, transparency about our editorial decisions, and high-quality, unbiased journalism.
 Editorial staff must make a commitment to consider their ties to the University before reporting and remain alert for potential conflicts of interest.

 Minnesota is a one-party consent state for interview recording.
-This means that reporters are legally able to record conversations with sources without disclosure.
+This means that reporters are legally permitted to record conversations with sources without disclosure.
 However, it is best practice to disclose to that they will be recorded.

-No. We do not pay or negotiate for interviews.
+We NEVER pay or otherwise negotiate for interviews.

 We welcome dialogue about our stories, even if it is not favorable.

-Daily staff members should not comment on stories, including in response to readers’ comments.
-Comments should not be removed from the website unless they are determined by senior Daily leadership to be directly profane, vulgar or offensive to the average person.
+Staff members should not comment on stories, including in response to readers’ comments.
+Comments should not be removed from the website unless they are determined by senior leadership to be directly profane, vulgar or offensive to the average person.

 Opinions staff are entitled to their opinions, but not to facts.
 Just like any news story, opinions pieces must be thoroughly researched and fact checked prior to publication.